 - If the query execution is successful, two events with types 1 and 2 are created (see the

-- If the error occurred during the query processing, two events with types 1 and 4 are created.
+- If an error occurred during query processing, two events with types 1 and 4 are created.

-- If the error occurred before the query launching, a single event with type 3 is created.
+- If an error occurred before launching the query, a single event with type 3 is created.

-By default, logs are added into the table at intervals of 7,5 seconds.
+By default, logs are added to the table at intervals of 7.5 seconds.
 You can set this interval in the query_log server setting (see the

 flush_interval_milliseconds parameter).
 To flush the logs forcibly from the memory buffer into the table, use the